-Developers will be expected to provide certification evidence of the levels for both BREEAM and Code for Sustainable Homes at the design stage and post construction stage on completion of development.
+Developers will be expected to provide certification evidence of the levels for BREEAM at the design stage and on completion of development.

-Decentralised Energy and Standalone Energy Schemes
+Decentralised Energy, Standalone Energy Schemes and Renewable Energy

-- 4.23 With regard to efficient energy supply, decentralised energy systems and networks can provide an extremely cost effective approach to minimising CO2 emissions, especially where networks can be expanded to accommodate new and existing developments over time.
+4.20 With regard to efficient energy supply, decentralised energy systems and networks can provide an extremely cost effective approach to minimising CO2 emissions, especially where networks can be expanded to accommodate new and existing developments over time.
 Such networks could include, for example, specifically designed Combined Heat and Power systems (CHP) linked to district heating networks or utilising existing waste heat from industrial uses/ existing power stations through a district heating network.
 These types of systems represent a particularly efficient use of energy and should be considered by developers in new proposals.
-The Shoreham Harbour Heat Network Study (2016) identifies particular potential for district heating networks in and around Shoreham Harbour. - 4.24 The potential for new standalone renewable energy developments was investigated through the Council's Energy Study (2009) as a potential 'allowable solution' to reaching zero carbon homes standards as part of new development.
-While the potential for new stand-alone technologies has been identified as low within Adur, there may be interest in developing suitable schemes in the area.
+The Shoreham

-4.24A The Planning and Energy Act 2008 allows local planning authorities to impose reasonable requirements for:
+Adur & Ouse Abstraction Licensing Strategy (Environment Agency, March 2013).

-(a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development;
+Harbour Heat Network Study (2016) identifies particular potential for district heating networks in and around Shoreham Harbour.

-- (b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - (c) development in their area to comply with energy efficiency standards that exceed the energy requirements of building regulations.
+- 4.21 The potential for new standalone renewable energy developments was investigated through the Council's Energy Study (2009).
+While the potential for new stand-alone technologies has been identified as low within Adur, there may be interest in developing suitable schemes in the area. - 4.22 The Planning and Energy Act 2008 allow local planning authorities to impose reasonable requirements for: - (a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - (b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - (c) development in their area to comply with energy efficiency standards that exceeds the energy requirements of building regulations.

 Although the Government have stated their intention to repeal part (c); part (a) and (b) will remain.
-Therefore, in order help reduce carbon emissions, all major development should incorporate renewable and low carbon energy production equipment to meet at least 10% of predicted energy requirements.
+Therefore, in order help reduce carbon emissions all major development should incorporate renewable and low carbon energy production equipment to meet at least 10% of predicted energy requirements.
 Such energy generation could take the form of photovoltaic energy, solar-powered and geo-thermal water heating and energy crops and biomass.

-Policy 20: Decentralised Energy, and Stand-alone Energy Schemes and Renewable Energy
+Policy 19: Decentralised Energy, Stand-alone Energy Schemes and Renewable Energy development on sites of 1 hectare or more.

-An assessment of the opportunities to use low carbon energy, renewable energy and residual heat/ cooling for both domestic and non-domestic developments must be provided with any major planning application.7 This must include details of:
+An assessment of the opportunities to use low carbon energy, renewable energy and residual heat/ cooling for both domestic and non-domestic developments must be provided with any major planning application.8 This must include details of:

-- Any new opportunities for providing or creating new heating/cooling networks. - The feasibility of connecting the development to existing heating / cooling / CHP networks where these already exist. - Opportunities for expansion of any proposed networks beyond the development area over time, and to plan for potential expansion.
+- Any new opportunities for providing or creating new heating/cooling networks. - The feasibility of connecting the development to existing heating / cooling / CHP networks where these already exist.